BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Conclusions

 \section{Conclusions}

-To propel the intelligent technology advancement of learning-based belt crack detection methods, this paper releases the first pair of sequential-based datasets for industrial belt crack detection, and then proposes a baseline method with triple-domain feature learning for both datasets.
-Experiments show that: (i) our new datasets are usable and effective for learning-based belt crack detection methods, and (ii) our baseline method (BeltCrackDet) is obviously superior to other compared methods, often acquiring the SOTA detection performance on both datasets.
-One primary weakness of our baseline method is high network complexity and low FPS.
-In the future, for adapting to real-time industrial applications, how to optimize the deep-network structure of our baseline is worthy of further exploration.
+To advance the intelligent development of learning-based belt crack detection, this paper constructs the first pair of sequential datasets specifically for industrial belt crack detection.
+Furthermore, beyond traditional spatial and spatio-temporal modeling, it proposes a baseline model, $i.e.$, BeltCrackDet, with triple-domain feature learning.
+Extensive experiments demonstrate that: (i) this pair of datasets is highly usable and effective for learning-based belt crack detection, and (ii) the proposed baseline is clearly superior to other compared methods, often achieving SOTA detection performance on both datasets.
+Despite its superior accuracy, the baseline still exhibits relatively high network complexity and low inference speed.
+These weaknesses could impact the real-time applicability in industrial environments.
+Therefore, future research should focus on optimizing the network architecture of our BeltCrackDet to reduce computational cost, enabling broader deployment in real-world industrial belt inspection systems.